Roman number d. How do Roman numerals work?

 Roman numerals- numbers used by the ancient Romans in their non-positional number system.

-Natural numbers are written by repeating these digits.
-At the same time, if a large number is in front of a smaller one, then they are added (the principle of addition), if the smaller one is in front of the larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
-The last rule applies only to avoid the fourfold repetition of the same figure.
+Natural numbers are written by repeating these numbers.
+Moreover, if a larger number is in front of a smaller one, then they are added (the principle of addition), but if a smaller number is in front of a larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
+The last rule applies only to avoid repeating the same number four times.

 Roman numerals appeared 500 BC among the Etruscans.